Jack Ginnivan: 2024: First season as a Hawk

-Ginnivan has impressed in his first season with Hawthorn.
-He has played a different role, providing a valuable connection from the midfield into attack.
-While Ginnivan has kicked less goals than his standout season as a pure small forward in 2022, he has collected more possessions, been involved in more scores, and all around been a damaging presence to opposition teams, with forward 50 entries a highlight for the young player.
+Ginnivan has played a role for Hawthorn that connects the midfield to the attack.
+Although he has scored fewer goals than in 2022, his statistics show an increase in possessions, score involvements, and entries into the forward 50.

 In Round 19 coming up against his old side, Ginnivan collected 31 disposals for 417 metres gained and kicked 2 goals in a best on ground performance, cementing himself as a key player in Hawthorn's revival.

 Personal life

 Ginnivan's father, Craig Ginnivan, kicked 17 goals for Campbells Creek in the Maryborough Castlemaine District Football League in a 1990 match.
 Campbells Creek's final score of 100.34 (634) is the highest ever in a senior Australian rules football match.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.